 When do doctors use surgery to treat cancer?

-Cancer surgery is when doctors operate on you to cut out your cancer.
+Cancer surgery is when doctors operate to remove cancerous tumors.
 Usually, doctors operate only when:

 The cancer hasn't spread (metastasized) anywhere

 Your body is strong enough to go through surgery

 If your cancer hasn’t spread through your body, surgery may cure you.
 But once the cancer has spread, cutting out the original cancer won't cure you.
 The remaining cancer will continue to grow and spread.
 Your doctor will do tests before surgery to see if the cancer has spread.
 You may have a CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more , MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
 A computer records changes in the magnetic field around your body.
 The computer then uses... read more (magnetic resonance imaging), or other tests.

 However, those tests can't find microscopic bits of cancer.
 So, during surgery, your doctor often takes out lymph nodes that are near the tumor.
 Lymph nodes are tiny bean-shaped organs that are part of your body's immune defenses.
 Cancer often first spreads to these nearby lymph nodes.
 The laboratory will test the lymph nodes to see whether the cancer has started to spread.

 Taking out lymph nodes that have cancer in them (the lymph nodes are "positive") doesn't help cure you

 If the cancer is in lymph nodes that your doctor removed, almost always the cancer has spread to other places too